corda/corda/docs/source/api-vault-query.rst

 results).
 Defining a sensible default page size enables efficient checkpointing within flows, and frees the developer from worrying about pagination where result sets are expected to be constrained to 200 or fewer entries.
-Where large result sets are expected (such as using the RPC API for reporting and/or UI display), it is strongly recommended to define a ``PageSpecification`` to correctly process results with efficient memory utilistion.
+Where large result sets are expected (such as using the RPC API for reporting and/or UI display), it is strongly recommended to define a ``PageSpecification`` to correctly process results with efficient memory utilisation.
 A fail-fast mode is in place to alert API users to the need for pagination where a single query returns more than 200 results and no ``PageSpecification`` has been supplied.